cesaraustralia/CesarCloud/README.md

 # Cesar Australia Cloud Infrastructure

-Automation of creating and provisioning AWS instances as Cesar infrastructure
+Automation of creating and provisioning AWS instances as Cesar infrastructure (documentation is in progress)

 ## Setup